Round 3 of the Solar Energy Innovation Network

 To successfully and equitably address climate change, it is critical that residents, organizations, and businesses in underserved communities have the opportunity to leverage the benefits that solar energy can provide to meet their needs.

-Round 3 of the Innovation Network is focused on overcoming barriers to equitable solar PV adoption in underserved communities.
-To drive the innovation necessary to meet this challenge, SEIN Round 3 is seeking multistakeholder teams focused on one of two topics:
+Round 3 of the Innovation Network will focus on overcoming barriers to equitable solar PV adoption in underserved communities.
+To drive the innovation necessary to meet this challenge, Round 3 teams will focus on one of two topics:

 - Topic A: Elevating equity in residential solar deployment